plone/training/buildout_1.rst

 .. only:: not presentation

     As you can see, you can build very complex systems with Buildout.
 It is time for some warnings.
 Be selective in your recipes.
-Supervisor is a program to manage running servers, its pretty good.
+Supervisor is a program to manage running servers, and it's pretty good.
 There is a recipe for it.

     The configuration for this recipe is more complicated than the supervisor configuration itself!
-By using this recipe, you force others to understand the recipes specific configuration syntax *and* the supervisor syntax.
+By using this recipe, you force others to understand the recipe's specific configuration syntax *and* the supervisor syntax.
 For such cases, `collective.recipe.template <https://pypi.python.org/pypi/collective.recipe.template>`_ is a better match.

     Another problem is error handling.
 Buildout tries to install a weird dependency you do not actually want?
-Buildout will not tell you, where it is coming from.
+Buildout will not tell you where it is coming from.

-    If there is a problem, you can always run Buildout with ``-v``, to get more verbose output, sometimes it helps.
+    If there is a problem, you can always run Buildout with ``-v`` to get more verbose output, sometimes it helps.

     .. code-block:: bash